 There is a great deal of information about the mission era on the Internet.
 Not all of it is reliable or well-researched.
 Below are some resources which I personally believe provide solid and useful information related to the California missions, Junipero Serra and related topics.
 I will continue to update this page, so check back often!

 - The California Missions Foundation.
 The California Missions Foundation is dedicated to preserving and restoring the California Missions.
 The organization recently merged with the California Mission Studies Association (CMSA), whose focus is on supporting scholarship on things directly or indirectly related to the California missions.
-I’ve been a member of CMSA for many years now and love participating in their annual conferences.
-The CMSA research page is full of excellent scholarly information for people serious about studying the missions and their context.
+I’ve been a member of CMSA/CMF for many years now and love participating in their annual conferences.

 - Juan Bautista de Anza National Historic Trail.
 On the eve of the American Revolution Spanish Colonel Juan Bautista de Anza made an epic overland journey from New Spain to Alta California with 240 families.
 Their footsteps are marked by the Anza Historic Trail, which extends from Northern Mexico, through Arizona into Northern California.
 Their website is a great resource for learning about the Spanish exploration and colonization of California.
 You can also access and download their quarterly publication, Noticias de Anza.